facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

 These fields are usually **reported only** when the server is **OnPremise**.

-#### 5.1.1.
-Basic Configuration
+#### 5.1.1. url

+Path to the video socket

+#### 5.1.2. apiKey

+ApiKey needed for connection to the video socket

+#### 5.1.3. tenantId

+Tenant identifier referring to the current client, required for the connection to the video service.

-##### sectionTime
+#### 5.1.4. sectionTime

-Indicates the duration of each of the sections in which the recording message.
+Indicates the duration of sections with associated time (facial capture and camera change).

+#### 5.1.5. mode

+- ONLY_FACE: process is necessarily performed by showing only the face.

+- FACE_DOCUMENT_FRONT: The process is performed using both the face and the front of the identity document.

+- FACE_DOCUMENT_FRONT_BACK: The process is performed using the face, the front of the identity document and the back of the document.

+#### 5.1.6. timeoutServerConnection

+Maximum timeout in ms for server response.

+#### 5.1.7. sectionTimeout

+Maximum time allowed to complete a section (in ms).

+#### 5.1.8. autoFaceDetection

+Enables/Disables automatic face detection.

+#### 5.1.9. debug

+Enables the display of additional information useful for the diagnosis and monitoring of internal behaviour.

+#### 5.1.10. countryFilter

+It allows to restrict processing to a specific set of countries by accepting an array of strings representing the aliases in ISO3 format (3-letter code according to ISO 3166-1 standard).

+#### 5.1.11. documentFilter

+Allows to restrict the types of documents accepted during capture.
+Possible values are:

+- "IDC": ID Card
+- "PSP": Passport
+- "DLI": Driver License
+- "VIS": Visa
+- "FOC": Foreign Card
+- "INV": Invoice
+- "CUS": Custom Document

+#### 5.1.12. speechText

+Text to be spoken by the user during the recording of the video.

-##### showCompletedTutorial
+#### 5.1.13. showCompletedTutorial

 Indicates whether you want to show the complete initial tutorial.
 If I dont know will show a progress indicator.

-##### mode

-- ONLY_FACE: The process is carried out being necessarily only showing face.

-- FACE_DOCUMENT_FRONT: The process is carried out using both the face and the front of the identity document.

-- FACE_DOCUMENT_FRONT_BACK: The process is carried out using the face, the front of the identity document and the back of the document.

-#### 5.1.2 Advanced Configuration

-##### url

-Path to video socket

-##### apiKey

-ApiKey required for connection to video socket

-##### tenantId

-Tenant identifier that refers to the current client, necessary for connection to the video service.

-#### 5.1.3.
-Other parameters

-##### extractionTimeout

-Sets the maximum time that the reading can be performed.

-##### VibrationEnabled
+#### 5.1.14. vibrationEnabled

 If the value is set to true, the vibration is activated on errors and if the widget response is OK

+#### 5.1.15. maximumRetries

+Maximum retries allowed with each operation.
+Default value is 3.

 ---